Remap

 Set Source and Target Armatures

-First select the source armature (BVH) and assign it in the dedicated field
+First select the Source armature and assign it in the dedicated field at the top of the menu

-Then the target armature (Auto-Rig Pro) and assign it below
+Then the Target armature and assign it below

-Push Auto-Scale to adjust the source armature scale to the target.
+Push Auto-Scale to adjust the source armature scale to the target automatically.
 Scale it manually (S key) otherwise.

 Use the In Place option to keep a looping animation in place (e.g. walking, running…)